jayasuryamm/SR-FLIPFLOP-USING-CASE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:JAYASURYA M  RegisterNumber:212223050023
 */
  ```
 module SRFLIPFLOPUSINGCASE(q, q_bar, s,r, clk, reset);//SR Flip Flop Behavioral Level using ‘case’